Skip to main content

 Tuipulotu also returns to the fold after the best season of his young career.
 He had a career-best 13.0 sacks in 2025 — good for the sixth-most in the NFL — to earn Pro Bowl honors for the first time in his career and has a chance to build on it another year as a starter.

 The veteran Dupree returns as a depth piece, while Kennard, a 2025 fourth-round pick, could look to take a step forward in Year 2 after seeing limited action as a rookie.
-Randolph rounds out the group after spending last season on the practice squad.
+Randolph also returns after spending last season on the practice squad.

 LBsDBs

-Daiyan Henley, Denzel Perryman, Troy Dye, Del'Shawn Phillips, Junior Colson, Marlowe Wax, Emany Johnson
+Daiyan Henley, Denzel Perryman, Troy Dye, Del'Shawn Phillips, Junior Colson, Marlowe Wax, Emany Johnson, Lander Barton

 A team captain for the first time in his young career last season, Henley now enters Year 4 as one of the clear leaders of the unit.
 Henley once again led the team in total tackles with 103 and added 3.5 sacks, two picks and five pass breakups as he became one of eight NFL players in 2025 to record 80 tackles, multiple sacks, multiple interceptions and five passes defensed.